fleetdm/fleet/docs/2-Deployment/3-Adding-hosts.md

 If you'd like to use the native osqueryd binaries to connect to Fleet, this is enabled by using osquery's TLS API plugins that are principally documented on the official osquery wiki: http://osquery.readthedocs.io/en/stable/deployment/remote/.
 These plugins are very customizable and thus have a large configuration surface.
 Configuring osqueryd to communicate with Fleet is documented below in the "Native Osquery TLS Plugins" section.

-## Kolide Osquery Launcher
+## Kolide osquery Launcher

 We provide compiled releases of the launcher for all supported platforms.
 Those can be found [here](https://github.com/kolide/launcher/releases).
-But if you’d like to compile from source, the instructions are [here](https://github.com/fleetdm/fleet/tree/master/docs/development).
+But if you’d like to compile from source, the instructions are [here](../3-Contribution-guide/(a)-building-fleet).

-#### Connecting a single Launcher to Fleet
+### Connecting a single Launcher to Fleet

 To directly execute the launcher binary without having to mess with packages, invoke the binary with just a few flags: